ezeev/DockerStack/README.md

 ## Docker Stack

 Create a distributed datacenter on your local machine using Docker containers.
-This repo is a starting point for building distributed apps using an array of different networked service
+This repo is a starting point for building distributed apps using an array of different networked services

 Current containers include:
 - 1 HA Proxy (load balancing)